-Another 173 words (12 lines of text) covering the years 1188, 1300, 1455, 1487, 1567, 1653, 1657, 1731, 1616 and 1675 are included under the topic Early Holyoake History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holyoake research.
+Another 89 words (6 lines of text) covering the years 1188, 1300, 1455, 1487, 1567, 1653, 1582, 1604, 1625, 1642, 1653, 1616, 1675, 1632, 1636, 1639, 1657, 1731 and 1657 are included under the topic Early Holyoake History in all our PDF Extended History products and printed products wherever possible.

 Holyoake Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Holyoake has undergone many spelling variations, including Hollyoke, Holyoke, Hollyoak, Hollioake, Hollyoak, Holioke, Hollioke, Hallioke, Hallyoke, Ollioke, Olyoke, Hollioak, Holyoak, Holyoake, Hollyhock, Hollyock and many more.

 Early Notables of the Holyoake family (pre 1700)

-Another 33 words (2 lines of text) are included under the topic Early Holyoake Notables in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) are included under the topic Early Holyoake Notables in all our PDF Extended History products and printed products wherever possible.